Gleyber Torres Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.89).

-- Kirby (6-5) gets the starting nod for the Mariners in his 14th start of the season.
-He has a 3.24 ERA in 80 2/3 innings pitched, with 71 strikeouts.
+- The Mariners are sending Castillo (4-5) to the mound to make his 15th start of the season.
+He is 4-5 with a 2.73 ERA and 98 strikeouts through 82 1/3 innings pitched.

-- The right-hander's most recent appearance was on Wednesday against the Miami Marlins, when he threw six innings, surrendering no earned runs while giving up three hits.
+- His last time out was on Thursday against the Miami Marlins, when the righty went 5 2/3 innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.